0x3af72/crosseyed/README.md

 Crosseyed (2022), unfinished autostereogram game

 ## How this works
-To "play", cross your eyes and make the red dots match.
+To "play", run main.exe, or find out how to main.cpp yourself. cross your eyes and make the red dots match.
 You should slowly start seeing a "tetris like game" form, with some squares.

 The player is the square at the bottom left corner.
 Use A and D keys to move around.